Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Initiatives for Sustainability Over Entire Supply Chain

-As described above, we are accelerating initiatives needed for sustainable growth over our entire supply chain, matched to the various changes in social conditions.
+As described above, we are accelerating initiatives needed for sustainable growth over our entire supply chain, matched to the various changing social conditions.

 Supplier Sustainability Guidelines